Ealeex/DiscordBotTemplate-Object/README.md

 # DiscordJS Bot Template - Object

 This is a template bot for the DiscordJS library.\
-This specific template is based off objects.
+This specific template is based off objects.\
+These templates are meant to be beginner friendly.

 ## Template Navigation
 The [If](https://github.com/Ealeex/DiscordBotTemplate-IfStatement) template uses if statements to select commands.\